zainsidd13/pocket-tools-app/README.md

 3. Open a pull request, detailing the changes you've made and the rationale behind them.

-We appreciate your time and effort in improving Internet Pocket Tools, and we'll review your contribution as soon as possible.
+I appreciate your time and effort in improving Internet Pocket Tools, and I'll review your contribution as soon as possible.

 ## License